Need help with satellite navigation devices (satnav)?

 8. Make sure you plan a route in the correct settings

 All satnavs have the means to adjust how they calculate the route.
 Tools such as shortest distance for example may override other settings including camper or caravan mode and in this instance there is a very high risk of an unsuitable route.
 Before you start planning, make sure the satnav is set to faster time and check the route before you head off.
 If a setting was wrong, delete the route and start again to be sure.

-Need locations for Club sites, Certificated Sites, Camping in the Forest, European Travel Services or Listed sites for your Sat Nav device – All the Points of interest (POI) are in here and exclusive to members
+If you need locations for Club sites, Certificated Sites, Camping in the Forest, European Travel Services or Listed sites for your Sat Nav device – All the Points of interest (POI) are in here and exclusive to members